mmarturo/Hybrid-model-for-efficient-prediction-of-poly-A-signals-in-human-genomic-DNA/README.md

 # Citation

-If you use HybPAS for your research, or incorporate our learning algorithms in your work, please cite:
+If you use these data or HybPAS for your research please cite:

 F. Albalawi, A. Chahid, X. Guo, S. Albaradei, A. Magana-Mora, B. R. Jankovic, M. Uludag, C. V. Neste, M. Essack, T.M.
 Laleg-Kirati, V. B. Bajic, “Efficient prediction of Poly(A) motifs human genomic DNA”.
 2019.
 Methods, https://doi.org/10.1016/j.ymeth.2019.04.001